Ed1123/100-days-of-code/log.md

 **Thoughts:** Day full of activities (battery, psy, Ayr).
 It was a great day.
 I'm feeling full of energies.
 I'd make more hours of code, but I need to rest.

+### Day 11: January 25, 2020 (Fibbonaci)

+**Today's Progress**: Learn to stress test and probe an algorithm works for many cases.
+Also review the Fibbonaci series and how it grows more quickly than 2^(n/2) (demostrated by induction) The course is getting pretty academic.
+I love it!

+**Thoughts:** Another great day.
+I feel a little worried for the time not being enough for my codeing hour.
+Well, it's 1:24 am ._.

 ### Day : January 15, 2020 ()